 When enabled, WP_DEBUG_LOG will allow errors to be written to the debug.log file, which you will generally find in your /wp-content/ folder.

-If you are running on a production site and need to log errors but don’t want errors on the screen, use the additional constant WP_DEBUG_DISPLAY set to false.
+If you are running on a production site, you can use the debug log constant to enable logging errors while keeping error messaging off the screen by using the additional constant WP_DEBUG_DISPLAY set to false.

 define( 'WP_DEBUG_DISPLAY', false );